|

 home, a beauty shop, a tearoom, congressional campaign headquarters,

-a veterinary office.
+and finally,a veterinary office.

 The few surviving